-The School expects that the following uses may fall within that category of its "legitimate interests":
+The school expects that the following uses will fall within that category of its (or its community's) "legitimate interests":

-- For the purposes of pupil selection and to confirm the identity of prospective pupils and their parents, and retain a record if appropriate for the purposes of future applications or openings; - To provide education services, including musical education, physical training or spiritual development, career services, and extra-curricular activities to pupils, and monitoring pupils' progress and educational needs; - Maintaining relationships with alumni and the School community, including direct marketing or fundraising activity; - For the purposes of donor due diligence, and to confirm the identity of prospective donors and their background; - For the purposes of management planning and forecasting, research and statistical analysis, including that imposed or provided for by law (such as tax, diversity or gender pay gap analysis); - To enable relevant authorities to monitor the School's performance and to intervene or assist with incidents as appropriate; - To give and receive information and references about past, current and prospective pupils, including relating to outstanding fees or payment history, to/from any educational institution that the pupil attended or where it is proposed they attend; and to provide references to potential employers of past pupils; - To enable pupils to take part in national or other assessments, and to publish the results of public examinations or other achievements of pupils of the School; - To safeguard pupils' welfare and provide appropriate pastoral care;
+- For the purposes of pupil selection, to confirm the identity of prospective pupils and their parents, and retain a record if appropriate for the purposes of future applications or openings; - To provide education services, including musical education, physical training or spiritual development, career services, and extra-curricular activities to pupils, and monitoring pupils' progress and educational needs, including where such services are provided remotely (either temporarily or permanently) - To report to and liaise with parents about their child's progress, welfare and development including by way of regular reports and parents' evenings; - To organise and manage meetings, events and social engagements for pupils and parents; - To maintain relationships with alumni and the school community, including direct marketing or fundraising activity; - For the purposes of donor due diligence, and to confirm the identity of prospective donors and their background and relevant interests; - For the purposes of management planning and forecasting, research and statistical analysis, including that imposed or provided for by law (such as tax, diversity or gender pay gap analysis); - To enable relevant authorities to monitor the school's performance and to intervene or assist with incidents as appropriate; - To give and receive information and references about past and current pupils, including relating to outstanding fees or payment history, to/from any educational institution that the pupil attended or where it is proposed they attend; and to provide references to potential employers of past pupils; - To enable pupils to take part in national or other assessments, and to publish the results of public examinations or other achievements of pupils of the school; - To safeguard pupils' health and welfare and provide appropriate pastoral care (including following the requirements and recommendations of the government guidance on Keeping Children Safe in Education, or KCSIE); - To monitor (as appropriate) use of the school's IT and communications systems in accordance with the school's IT Policy; - To make use of photographic images of pupils in school publications, on the school website and (where appropriate) on the school's social media channels in accordance with the school's policy on taking, storing and using images of children; - For security purposes, CCTV in accordance with the school's CCTV policy;

-- To monitor (as appropriate) use of the School's IT and communications systems in accordance with the School's acceptable use of ICT policies; - To make use of photographic images of pupils in school publications, on the school website and (where appropriate) on the School's social media channels in accordance with the school's policy on taking, storing and using images of children; - For security purposes, including biometrics and CCTV in accordance with the School's policies; - To carry out or cooperate with any school or external complaints, disciplinary or investigation process; and - Where otherwise reasonably necessary for the School's purposes, including to obtain appropriate professional advice and insurance for the School.
+- To carry out or cooperate with any school or external complaints, disciplinary or investigation process; - To promote the school to prospective parents and pupils; and - Where otherwise reasonably necessary for the school's purposes, including to obtain appropriate professional advice and insurance for the school.

-In addition, the School will on occasion need to process special category personal data (concerning health, ethnicity, religion, biometrics or sexual life) or criminal records information (such as when carrying out DBS checks) in accordance with rights or duties imposed on it by law, including as regards safeguarding and employment, or from time to time by explicit consent where required.
-These reasons may include:
+In addition, the school will on occasion need to process special category personal data (concerning health, ethnicity, religion, biometrics or sexual life) or criminal records information (such as when carrying out DBS checks) in accordance with rights or duties imposed on it by law, including as regards safeguarding and employment, or from time to time by explicit consent where required.
+These reasons will include: